sahib/timeq/README.md

   items as popped.
 The data stays intact in the data WAL.
 * Once a bucket was completely drained it is removed from disk to retain space.

-Since the index is quite small (only one entry per batch) we can fit in memory.
+Since the index is quite small (only one entry per batch) we can fit it in memory.
 On the initial load all bucket indexes are loaded, but no memory is mapped yet.

 ## FAQ: